Investment Strategy and Process

 1. POP (Public Offering Price) is the NAV (Net Asset Value) plus a sales charge.
 All POPs are subject to revision and include the maximum sales charge.

-2. No sales charge applies to Class A and Investor Class share investments of $1,000,000 or more, but a CDSC of 1% may be imposed on certain redemptions of such shares within one year of the date of purchase.
+2. No sales charge applies to Class A share investments of $1,000,000 or more, but a CDSC of 1% may be imposed on certain redemptions of such shares within one year of the date of purchase.

-4. Class R2 and R6 shares are available only to certain retirement plans.
+3. Class R6 shares are available only to certain retirement plans.